WorkingAtGoogle/scratchie/README.md

 <h2 align="center">Scratchie</h2>
 <p align="center">Scratchie is an amazing library for when converting from scratch to python.
-It has similar syntax to scrath in order to help kids to convert to text-based programming quickly.</p>
+It has similar syntax to scratch in order to help kids to convert to text-based programming quickly.</p>

 ## Quick Start 🏁